 - Birth certificate with place of birth stated as Cook Islands, Niue or Tokelau.

-- Passport with New Zealand permanent residence stamp.
+- Passport with a New Zealand permanent resident visa or resident visa.
 You will also need to write your country of citizenship in the space provided.

 Australian citizen or permanent resident